-Prerequisites: Admission to the paralegal program or department approval.
-Legal nurse consultant students - LAW 225 and LAW 121
+Prerequisites: paralegal students or legal nurse consultant students - admission to the program and LAW 121 or department chair approval

 This course will acquaint the student with the major characteristics of the civil litigation process.
 Students will become familiar with the various types of procedural rules regulating the civil litigation process and their application.
 Emphasis will be on the role of the legal assistant in a civil litigation practice and will include the drafting of pleadings.
 3 hrs. lecture/wk.
+Note: An honors contract is available.
+Contact the Honors Program Office, COM 201, for more information